Certificate III in Health Services Assistance

 * Please note: Adjustments to the delivery mode may occur while COVID-19 restrictions remain in place.
 Theory sessions will move to an online delivery depending upon government restrictions and community expectations.

-Vocational placement consolidates your knowledge within the real or simulated healthcare environment by giving you the opportunity to apply theory to practice.
-It happens at the end of the course at one of Mater’s hospitals.
+Vocational placement consolidates your knowledge within the real or simulated healthcare environments by giving you the opportunity to apply theory to practice.
+It can happen at the end of your course upon the successful conclusion of all practical and simulated assessments at either one of Mater’s hospitals or partnering healthcare facilities.

-Students are to complete 40-80 hours of work placement.
-Timetable will vary and is dependant upon workplace delivery.
-Your placement could be in one or more of the following disciplines:
+Students are to complete 40 hours of work placement.
+Timetable will vary and is dependent upon placement availability.
+As a guide your placement opportunity could be in one or more of the following areas:

 This qualification comprises 15 units in total, including 7 core units and 8 elective units.